freude/NanoNet/README.md

 from nanonet.negf.recursive_greens_functions import recursive_gf
 from nanonet.negf.greens_functions import surface_greens_function
 ```

-Below we demonstrate band structure computation for a nanoribbon with four
-atoms per unit cell:

 1. First, one needs to specify atomic species and corresponding basis sets.
 We assume that each atom has one s-type atomic orbital with energy -1 eV.
 It is also possible to use predefined basis sets as
  is shown in examples in the ipython notebooks.